 In Access, expressions are used in many places to perform calculations, manipulate characters, or test data.
 Tables, queries, forms, reports, and macros all have properties that accept an expression.
 For example, you can use expressions in the Control Source and Default Value properties for a control.
 You can also use expressions in the Validation Rule property for a table field.
 In addition, when you write Microsoft Visual Basic for Applications (VBA) code for an event procedure or for a module, you often use expressions that are similar to those that you use in an Access object, such as a table or query.

 Note For more information about the components of an expression, see the section Components of an expression, later in this article.

 Top of Page

 In Access, you can use expressions to do any of the following:

 - Calculate values that do not exist directly in your data.
-You can calculate values in fields in tables and queries, and you can also calculate values in controls on forms and reports.
+You can calculate values for query fields and controls on forms and reports.

 - Set a default value for a table field or for a control on a form or report.
 These default values appear whenever you open a table, form, or report.

 - Create a validation rule.
 Validation rules control what values users can enter in a field or control.

 One of the most common ways to use expressions in Access is to calculate values that don't exist directly in your data.
 For example, you can create a column in a query that calculates a line item total, and then use that value in a form or report.
 A column in a query that results from such a calculation is called a calculated field.
 For example, the following expression in a query calculates the line item totals with an applied discount:

 This expression gives the resulting column, or calculated field, the name ExtendedPrice.